bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 : Describes the information about the RO that the RC is requesting to be returned
     directly in the response from the AS. {{request-subject}}

-key
+client
-: Identifies the key that the RC will use to protect this request and any continuation
+: Describes the RC that is making this request, including
-    requests at the AS. {{request-key}}
+    the key that the RC will use to protect this request and any continuation requests at the AS and any user-facing information about the RC used in interactions at the AS. {{request-client}}

 user
 : Identifies the RQ to the AS in a manner that the AS can verify, either directly or